collinbarrett/FilterLists/README.md

 Scripts copied into each of the five list type spreadsheets to workaround the Google Sheets/GAS permissions structure

 ### [/json-data](https://github.com/collinbarrett/FilterLists/tree/master/json-data)
-The data in JSON format for each of the five list types on FilterLists
+The data in JSON format for each of the five list types on FilterLists.
+If you are looking for the core data of FilterLists (information on all of the lists), this is it.

 ### [/json-schema](https://github.com/collinbarrett/FilterLists/tree/master/json-schema)
 The [JSON Schema](http://json-schema.org/) specification for each of the five list types contained in [/json-data](https://github.com/collinbarrett/FilterLists/tree/master/json-data)